-Watch Kaitlyn Jo Smith Turn America’s Labor Force into a Commodified Nightmare
+Watch: Kaitlyn Jo Smith Turns America’s Labor Force Into a Commodified Nightmare

 Americans were once wide-eyed idealists who dreamed about jetpack adventures, picnicking on the moon, and a shining (automated) city on a hill.
 Our robot friends would open doors, whip up tasty desserts, and deliver us from the endless drudgery of backbreaking manual labor.
 Interdisciplinary artist Kaitlyn Jo Smith—who grew up in rural Ohio’s Rust Belt—knows how far out of reach that future has become for most American workers.